htw-imi-showtime/showtime-website/content/ss24/bachelor/b4-sempy/features.md

 {{<image src="screenbildmodal.jpg" alt="Screenshot vom Modal" caption="Screenshot of SEMPY-modal on the idealo Website.">}}

-We take information from idealo, YouTube and Amazon and give them to the OpenAi to process and summerize them.
-It then generates a text with all the important information in an overview with pros and cons, a short summary of customer reviews, a review video, FAQ's and an recommendation of an target audience.
+We take information from idealo, YouTube and Amazon and give them to the OpenAi to process and summarize them.
+It then generates a text with all the important information in an overview with pros and cons, a short summary of customer reviews, a review video, FAQ's and a recommendation of a target audience.

 {{<image src="openmodal.gif" alt="Gif von Modalbutton" caption="SEMPY Button on the idealo Website.">}}